-Each annual cohort is limited to 24 participants, so we recommend applying early.
-The final application deadline for this year’s cohort is March 28, 2021.
+Each annual cohort is limited to 30 participants, so we recommend applying early.
+The final application deadline for the next cohort is Sunday, April 3, 2022.
 Upon completion of your application, you will hear back from our Review Committee within one month of your submission.
-For those applying to a lower tuition tier, we recommend applying as soon as possible as those seats are limited and fill quickly.
+For those applying to a discounted registration tier, we recommend applying as soon as possible as those seats are limited and fill quickly.

 Certificate in Resilient Service Application Process

 Step 1: Complete the Online Application

-The first step in the application process is completing the online application form.
+The first step in the application process is completing the online application.
 This gives us more context about who you are and what you are hoping to achieve in the program.
 The application form requires 20-30 minutes and must be completed in one sitting.
 You will be asked to name two references.
 A $25 application fee is required to submit your application.

 Step 2: Gather Supporting Documents